kirbysayshi/broad-phase-bng/README.md

 	</figcaption>
 </figure>

 This quickly becomes the biggest bottleneck of the game.
 But here's how to do it anyway!
-It is often used as an internal component of other broad phase techniques, and occasionally is the most appropriate choice for your game.
+It is often used as an internal component of other broad phase techniques (and will be used in the second approach, the spatial grid), and occasionally is the most appropriate choice for your game.

 Brute force is accomplished by a nested loop: